petros-d/docs/cloud/configure-idp.md

 ## Configure Azure AD as your IDP

-This section provides setup steps for setting up Okta as your IDP on Astronomer Cloud.
-After completing this setup, your organization's users can use Okta to log in to Astronomer.
+This section provides setup steps for setting up Azure AD as your IDP on Astronomer Cloud.
+After completing this setup, your organization's users can use Azure AD to log in to Astronomer.

 ### Prerequisites